Gardening for Beginners 🌱 START HERE

 Coverage

 Weed killer for gravel comes in various strengths and application coverage rates.
-In general, concentrated liquid products offer the most significant coverage.
+In general, concentrated liquid products offer the most significant coverage, and some still come in ready-to-use forms that don’t require dilution or mixing.

 Most manufacturers list their product’s coverage as “up to” a specific square footage.
 For example, a ready-to-use weed killer may come in a spray bottle designed to treat up to 500 square feet, while a concentrated product may cover up to 4,000 square feet (or more) of a gravel drive when diluted as directed on the package.